-The right intervention programs and systems can be the difference in academic success for students in need of them.
-What should you look for in an intervention solution?
-How should it differ from your on-grade level instructional resources?
+The right interventions can mean academic success for students in need of them.
+What makes interventions successful?
+How should it differ from core instructional resources?

 What does rigor really mean?
 What does a rigorous classroom look like?
 How can you provide rigor for your students?
 It may be the most used word in the world of education today, but few educators truly understand how to introduce rigor in the context of learning.

 Classroom centers are a powerful way to transform traditional whole-group learning into an interactive, differentiated, learning experience.
 That being said, even the most confident teachers can feel intimidated by the thought of handing students the reigns while they sit back and observe from their kidney-shaped tables.

 This year, the Classworks team of educators are focused on giving you new ways to step outside the box and see the full potential of what your instructional program can do.
 We want to help you leverage technology to reimagine learning experiences -- and save you some heavy lifting along the way!